 Jun.
 30 | 2014 Angela Y. Davis Prize

 Nominations for the 2014 Angela Y. Davis Prize for Public Scholarship due

 Jun.
 30 | 2014 Bode-Pearson Prize

 Nominations for the 2014 Bode-Pearson Prize for Outstanding Contributions to American Studies due

 Jun.
 30 | 2014 Mary C. Turpie Prize

 Nominations for the 2014 Turpie Prize for Outstanding Teaching, Advising, and Program Development in American studies due

 The American Studies Association is the nation’s oldest and largest association devoted to the interdisciplinary study of American culture and history.

-Chartered in 1951, the American Studies Association now has 5,000 individual members along with 2,200 library and other institutional subscribers.
+Chartered in 1951, the American Studies Association now has nearly 5,000 individual members along with 2,200 library and other institutional subscribers to our official journal.